nestarz/infrastructure/README.md

   stack = stack + extractlinks website
 ```

 In order to speed up the crawling, multiple instances of the crawler can be launched, this is done using only one browser and multiple pages.

+### Technical details

+The crawler is decomposed in 4 services, orchestrated using docker-compose.
+- **Tor Socks5 proxy**: Configure a Tor proxy to be used by other services
+- **NSFW Classifier**: API with image url classification if not safe for work using nsfw.js
+- **Chrome Browser (Puppeteer)**: Crawl the web using Daniel's directory
+- vAutoheal**: Restart any unhealthy services, specially Tor proxy when the circuit seem down)

 ### Usage